 I have the good fortune to spend a significant amount of time with CEOs and business owners.
 I may be one of the few people who will spend a full day with them on a regular basis.
 It’s always fascinating to watch how they cope with a long meeting.
 For some of them, it is […]

-The right technology can make a big difference but it needs to be put in the proper perspective..
+The right technology can make an enormous difference, but it needs to be put in the proper perspective.
 I remember when cell phones were a bit of a novelty but then became a regular everyday tool.
-It was almost as if the world couldn’t have existed without them (but it did).
-Many technology tools have […]
+It was as if the world couldn’t have existed without them (but it did).
+Many technological tools have arrived […]

 The biggest mistake leaders make is to think it is all about them.
 They believe that success or failure is a direct result of their own personal behavior rather than a team effort.
 Show me a successful leader and I will show you a person surrounded by good people who each do their own jobs exceedingly well.
 While it is common practice in this country to celebrate the individual, no one builds a high performing organization by themselves.
 This doesn’t mean that the leader isn’t an essential ingredient; however, he/she needs other ingredients to complete the recipe.